Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Background

-\begin{definition}[Acyclic tournament] An acyclic tournament is a DAG with exactly one edge between each two vertices, in one of the two possible directions. \end{definition} An acyclic tournament provides a graphical representation that fully encodes a causal order.
+\begin{definition}[Acyclic tournament] An acyclic tournament is a DAG with one direct edge between every pair of distinct nodes. \end{definition}

+Acyclic tournaments provide a graphical representation that fully encodes a unique causal order.
 Specifically, the direction of the edge between any two nodes directly reflects their relative position in the causal order.
-An illustration of the relationship between a causal DAG, one of its corresponding causal orders, and the acyclic tournaments consistent with that order is presented in Figure~\ref{fig:order}.

-In our paper, we will make use of an abstraction which will serve as an intermediary representation, capturing directed relationships between nodes without committing to a fully resolved causal order or acyclic structure.
-By searching for such an abstraction as a starting point, we can harness its structure to identify or constrain the set of compatible acyclic tournaments.
-The abstraction that will be used is a semi-complete directed graph defined as follows:

-\begin{definition}[Semi-Complete Directed Graphs] A directed graph is said to be semi-complete if there is at least one arc between each pair of its vertices. \end{definition}

-Notice that a semi-complete directed graph can contain cycles, which introduces significant complexity when analyzing these structures.
-To effectively work with such graphs throughout this paper, we rely on the concept of strongly connected components (SCCs).

-\begin{definition}[Strongly connected components (SCCs)] A strongly connected component is a subgraph of a directed graph in which each node is reachable from every other node. \end{definition} An illustration of different semi-complete directed graphs and their SCCs are presented in Figure~\ref{fig:semicomplete}.

-To establish a connection between semi-complete directed graphs and acyclic tournaments, we introduce the concept of compatibility, formalized in the following definition: \begin{definition}[Compatible Acyclic Tournament] Given a semi-complete directed graph $\mathcal{S} = (\mathbb{V}, \mathbb{E})$, an acyclic tournament $\mathcal{T}$ is said to be compatible with $\mathcal{S}$ if it can be derived from $\mathcal{S}$ by reversing certain edges within each SCC of $\mathcal{S}$, while leaving all other edges unchanged. \end{definition}
+Crucially, the backdoor criterion is always satisfied for causal orders by conditioning on all the parents of the treatment, assuming causal sufficiency~\citep{Pearl_2009,Vashishtha_2025}.
+In the case of tournaments, the set of parents coincides with the set of predecessors in the causal order, eliminating the need to enumerate all paths between treatment and the outcome to identify a valid backdoor set.